Adult Psychiatry Residency

 - USMLE Step 2 CK score above 220 or COMLEX Level 2 CE score above 500

-- Research experience/publications
+- Research or clinical experience/publications

 - Clinical experience in the field of psychiatry with one letter of recommendation from a psychiatrist who has been a clinical supervisor